Biomimicry in Building: Nature Inspires Sustainable Solutions for the Home

 “Biomimicry is interdisciplinary: biology applied to architecture, engineering, product design, city planning, medicine, organizational theory,” says Stier.
 “So to design the site, we had to make it accessible to all of these various audiences.
 The site isn’t just about finding inspiration from nature; it’s also about finding other people who are interested in the same things you are.”

-Users can explore the site’s forums to get an appreciation of what can be done, such as the young British woman who created a sustainable refrigerator for impoverished Africans.
-Users can discover nature-inspired products such as StoCoat Lotusan® self-cleaning exterior coating.
+Users can discover nature-inspired products such as StoCoat Lotusan, a self-cleaning exterior coating.
 Modeled on the lotus plant, it possesses a highly water-repellent surface that allows dirt to run off with the water that falls on a building’s facade.
-Inspired by Morpho butterflies that remain a vibrant blue throughout their lives, Morphotex® structural colored fibers by Teijin Fibers Limited of Japan produce colors based on the thickness and structure of the fibers without the use of dyes or pigments.